glpi-project/doc-agent/source/man/glpi-agent.rst

 **-P**, **--proxy**\ =\ *PROXY*
    Use *PROXY* as HTTP proxy.

-   By default, the agent uses HTTP_PROXY environment variable.
+   By default, the agent uses HTTP_PROXY environment variable unless option value is defined to **none**.

 **-u** *USER*, **--user**\ =\ *USER*
    Use *USER* for server authentication.